Miami Cruise Ship Injury Lawyer

 Cruise Ship Injuries: Understanding Your Rights

-Cruise ships typically limit where victim’s rights can be enforced through the ‘contract of carriage,’ which is the ticket a passenger purchases.
+Cruise ships typically limit where a victim’s rights can be enforced through the “contract of carriage,” which is the ticket a passenger purchases.
 This ticket is essentially a contract: On the back of it, in very fine print, are the specifics of the contract between the passenger and the carrier.
-When it comes to maritime matters and admiralty, there is typically a three-year statute of limitations to file suit; however, with cruise ship lawsuits, sometimes that statute of limitations is only 12 months from the date of the incident.
+When it comes to maritime matters and admiralty, there is typically a three-year statute of limitations to file suit.
+However, with cruise ship lawsuits, that statute of limitations is sometimes only 12 months from the date of the incident.
 Additionally, depending on the contract of carriage between the cruise line and the passenger, the cruise line may require that the passenger provide written notice of his or her injuries within six months of the incident.

-Protect your rights by visiting the ship’s medical personnel and reporting the incident; however, avoid accepting any responsibility or fault as this could harm a future court case.
+Protect your rights by visiting the ship’s medical personnel and reporting the incident, but avoid accepting any responsibility or fault, as this could harm a future court case.

 Since the crew members will most likely be correcting the issue that caused your injuries right away, take pictures of the area where the incident occurred as soon as possible.
 This evidence is helpful if you need to file a legal claim for injuries.
 In addition, if anyone witnessed the incident, ask for their names, addresses and phone numbers; these witnesses will be able to corroborate your story.